 The Swedish designers of TRIWA watches are confronting minimalist Scandinavian design aesthetics full on with their latest collection for AW11.

-Created to reflect the attitude of the wearer.
+TRIWA is a Swedish watches brands created to reflect the attitude of the wearer.
 Precision machinery for the rebellious at heart; for creators and artists.

 For the new AW11 collection the unruly design collective behind TRIWA watches are returning to their Swedish roots to challenge the minimalistic side of Scandinavian design.
 The collection shakes off the less is more vision by taking inspiration from the 1960s – a time when Sweden was more associated with sinful living, bold design and statements rather than sleek chairs named Sven.

 Says head designer Susanne Borgi, “Sweden in the 60s was such a vibrant place, rules were challenged in a way that we don’t see today and we really wanted to capture that feeling.”
 The result is a collection inspired by everything from colourful clogs to automobile classics such as the Volvo P1800.

 We have the crisp watch face in vivid purple, earthy peat with orange, or black with gold.
 The watches are names for the colour so we have Purple Rain, Heron Brown and Ebony Gold.
 Our favourite models contrast cold steel with straps in organic leather to in the same colour as the watch face.
 The leather is sourced from TRIWA’s local tannery Tärnsjö.